If you or someone you love has been diagnosed with cystic fibrosis, you may be wondering, “What is cystic fibrosis, exactly?”

 Digestive symptoms may include: [1,2]

 - Chronic coughing (dry or coughing up mucus)

 - the inability to gain weight while being constantly hungry.

 Symptoms of lung disease can start in infancy, especially following upper respiratory viral infections.
 People with CF experience a small but progressive (worsening) loss in lung function with every passing year, leading to increased symptoms as you age.
 Some children remain relatively healthy throughout childhood and only start to experience a decline in their lung function when they are teenagers.

 If you are diagnosed with cystic fibrosis, follow your doctor’s recommendations in order to stay as healthy as possible.

-There is no cure for cystic fibrosis, so it is essential to stay as healthy as possible.
+Although most people are diagnosed with CF by the age of 2, some are diagnosed as adults.
+A CF Specialist can order a sweat test and recommend additional testing to confirm a CF diagnosis.
+There is no cure for cystic fibrosis, but there have been many advances in CF treatment.
+It is essential to stay as healthy as possible.
 Your health care providers will assess the severity of your cystic fibrosis, as well as assessing your overall health, before choosing your ideal treatment plan.